-Thank you for your continued support.
+Thank you for your interest in our project.

-AIL is working towards SDG 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+AIL is working towards SDG 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all